norswap/nanoeth/src/com/norswap/nanoeth/signature/README.md

 (1) Proving this is outside the scope of this document, but if you want to be convinced, try playing with the equation in the "Correctness of the algorithm" section in [this article][ecdsa-intro].

-This was added in [EIP-2].
+This was added in [EIP-2] (Homestead hard fork), so we still need to validate malleable signatures prior to the fork.
 The `ECDSARECOVER` precompiled contract still accepts values of `s > n/2`, which allows recovering old Ethereum/Bitcoin signatures.

 [malleability]: https://en.wikipedia.org/wiki/Malleability_(cryptography)
 [bit-mal]: https://eklitzke.org/bitcoin-transaction-malleability